-3.5 2011-2012 Report recommendations
+3.5 2012-2013 Report recommendations

-The previous Annual Report (2012-37) made the following recommendations:
+The previous Annual Report (2013-46) made the following recommendations:

-- 1. THAT the consent holder liaises with the Council in matters of compliance with the residual flow release and calibrated, telemetered continuous monitoring of the system. - 2.
-THAT regular compliance reports continue to be supplied by the consent holder during the monitoring year. - 3.
-THAT consents monitoring be performed during the 2012-2013 period with the following components included in a suitable programme: - inspections of residual flow compliance measures appropriately timed to demonstrate acceptable continuous compliance monitoring taking into account the existence of a calibrated, telemetered residual flow compliance system . - the inspection and flow gauging programme to be timed to provide additional calibration of this system; - appropriate flow gaugings to calibrate downstream water levels and confirm each of the three requisite residual flow release rates; - inspection of the continuing effectiveness of all critical river channel enhancement works.
+- THAT the consent holder liaises with the Council in matters of compliance with the residual flow release and calibrated, telemetered continuous monitoring of the system. - 2.
+THAT regular compliance reports continue to be supplied by the consent holder during the monitoring year, particularly additional records required by the variation to consent 2053. - 3.
+THAT consents monitoring be performed during the 2012-2013 period with the following components included in a suitable programme: - inspections of residual flow compliance measures appropriately timed to demonstrate acceptable continuous compliance monitoring taking into account the existence of a calibrated, telemetered residual flow compliance system . - the inspection and flow gauging programme to be timed to provide additional calibration of this system; - appropriate flow gaugings to calibrate downstream water levels and confirm each of the three requisite residual flow release rates; - inspection of the continuing effectiveness of all critical river channel enhancement works. - 4.
+THAT the consent holder liaises with Council staff to ensure: - that all additional monitoring required by Special Condition 6 of the recently varied consent 2053 is undertaken by the consent holder; - that remedial works are evaluated and addressed to ensure adequate fish passage through the consented culvert is provided as required by Special Condition 8 of consent 6810.

-Recommendation 1 was achieved with appropriate liaison between Council staff and the consent holder resulting in the good compliance record achieved for the period.
-Monthly compliance reporting was continued by the consent holder and the monitoring programme reported in this Annual Report encompassed the components contained in the third recommendation with additional river water temperature data evaluations continued within the current report.
+Recommendations 1 and 2 were achieved with appropriate liaison between Council staff and the consent holder resulting in the good compliance record achieved for the period, and monthly compliance reporting was continued by the consent holder.
+The monitoring programme reported in this Annual Report encompassed the components contained in the third recommendation with additional river water temperature data evaluations continued within the current report.
+No additional monitoring was necessary (Recommendation 4) as increased flows were not diverted by the consent holder.
+Remedial culvert works remain to be evaluated (in conjunction with Council staff) but are not critical at present.

-3.6 Alterations to monitoring programmes for 2013-2014
+3.6 Alterations to monitoring programmes for 2014-2015